jian-hong/jianhong/README.md

 ### Project 1: Integrated Traffic Control Systems
 >_A traffic management system that helps to avoid wasting time waiting for traffic lights._
  #### Tasks:
--Write a program controlling the traffic light systems.
+- Write a program controlling the traffic light systems.

 ### Project 2: S.M.A.R.T Briefcase
 > _A briefcase to help people who are notorious for leaving possessions behind to track them back._